alokdube1978/VTON/README.txt

 The server listens on port 80

-and processes the incoming data and overlays the jewellery_image on a demo image
+and processes the incoming data and overlays the jewellery_image on a demo image/human_image

+/preview
-for preview image - when marking thorax points via admin panel (/preview)
+for preview image - when marking thorax points via admin panel

+/overlayimage
-and it overlays jewellery_image on the final provided human_image when using the overlayimage end point (/overlayimage)
+it overlays jewellery_image on the final provided human_image when using the overlayimage end point